rigdev/docs/docs/examples/database.md

 ## Deploying as a Rig capsule

-We will run the applicaiton by deploying it as a Rig capsule running locally.
+We will run the application by deploying it as a Rig capsule running locally.
 This also allows us to easier integrate with the Rig authorization workflow.
 Start by making a new capsule

 ```bash
 rig capsule create database-demo